readymade-ui/starter/README.md

 This is a simple example.
 Project builds in Parcel 1.x fine, but in Parcel 2.0 typescript decorators cause the build to fail.

-This project makes hevy use of TypeScript.
+This project makes heavy use of TypeScript.
 The Readymade library is dependent on TypeScript decorator pattern.

 ```
  🚨 Build failed.